Canadian Climate Fund for the Private Sector in Asia II

 What is the fund?

-Established in March 2017, the Canadian Climate Fund for the Private Sector in Asia II (CFPS II) is a CAD 200 million fund designed to support greater private sector participation in climate change mitigation and adaptation in low and lower middle income countries and upper middle-income small island developing states in Asia and the Pacific.
+Established in March 2017, the Canadian Climate Fund for the Private Sector in Asia II is a CAD200 million fund designed to support greater private sector participation in climate change mitigation and adaptation in low and lower middle income countries and upper middle-income small island developing states in Asia and the Pacific.
 The fund will also seek to promote gender equality and the empowerment of women and girls in projects supported by the fund.

 The fund has been designed to provide concessional financing in the form of senior loans, subordinated loans and risk participations.
 Fund resources will not be invested as equity or any instruments convertible into equity.
-Similar to the first fund, CFPS II has provision for unhedged local currency financing in some markets subject to an overall ceiling.
+Similar to the first fund, this fund has provision for unhedged local currency financing in some markets subject to an overall ceiling.

 What are the priorities?